- History of elderberry in medicine

 - sinus infections

-To be clear, it has not yet been studied for the strain of coronavirus responsible for the Chinese outbreak in 2020.
+To be clear, it has not been studied for the strain of coronavirus responsible for the pandemic.

 In that lab 2019 study, Taiwanese scientists reported that the caffeic acid, chlorogenic acid, and coumaric acid found in the extract “significantly inhibited the replication of HCoV-NL63 in a cell-type independent manner, and specifically blocked virus attachment.”
 (10)

 Contrary to what some may say, remember that was in the lab only.
 Just because it may work in a Petri dish, that does not mean it works in a living body.

 What the science says

 Does elderberry syrup really work?
 That depends on what your definition of “work” is.
 To be clear and avoid confusion, there is no such thing as a cure for colds.
 No berry, food, supplement, or medicine has been proven to do that.